qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/carto.md

 Create a new file in your config folder called `carto.cfg`.
 Copy and paste the contents of [this](./carto.cfg) into the new file.

-This file is where we are storing all the changes to printer.cfg that Carto needs to work.You need to modify a few values in this file to get your carto to work for your setup.
+This file is where we are storing all the changes to printer.cfg that Carto needs to work.
+You need to modify a few values in this file to get your carto to work for your setup.

 #### [mcu scanner]